 Upon receipt of these documents, the University’s office of international and intercultural education will complete the Certificate of Eligibility (Form I-20) and send it to the student.

-Part-time, assistant coaches at St. Lawrence University are eligible to register for academic courses under tuition remission.
-If you are interested in applying to one of our graduate programs in Education, call the Office of Graduate Admission to make an appointment with one of our program coordinators.
+University employees and assistant coaches at St. Lawrence University are eligible to register for academic courses under tuition remission.
+If you are interested in applying to one of our graduate programs in Education, call the Office of Graduate Programs to make an appointment with one of our program coordinators.
 Please note that University employees, including assistant coaches, are exempt from the paying the $50 application fee.
 For assistance, please contact our office.